 Maryland students entering kindergarten this school year were better prepared than those in the past.
-The cohort of Maryland's students entering kindergarten in school year 2005-2006 improved its overall school readiness skills by two (2) percent compared to students who entered kindergarten in the 2004-2005 school year.
-The percentage of incoming kindergarteners considered by their teachers as "fully ready" went from 58 last year to 60 percent this year.
-The increase from the baseline year of 2001-02 was eleven (11) percent.
+The cohort of Maryland's students entering kindergarten in school year 2006-2007 improved its overall school readiness skills by seven (7) percent compared to students who entered kindergarten in the 2005-2006 school year.
+The percentage of incoming kindergarteners considered by their teachers as "fully ready" went from sixty (60) last year to sixty-seven (67) percent this year.
+The increase from the baseline year of 2001-02 was eighteen (18) percent.

 The upward trend is a statistically significant shift from school year 2001-02 and reflects the statewide efforts of improving the early learning opportunities for young children as they begin their school career.
 The results for the domain Language and Literacy are even more pronounced.
-According to the teachers' assessment of emergent reading and writing skills, 14 percent more children were rated "fully ready" compared to youngsters who entered kindergarten in 2001-02.
-The increase from last year was two (2) percent from 48 to 50 percent.
+According to the teachers' assessment of emergent reading and writing skills, twenty (20) percent more children were rated "fully ready" compared to youngsters who entered kindergarten in 2001-02.
+The increase from last year was six (6) percent from fifty (50) to fifty-six (56) percent.

-• Improvement in School Readiness is Apparent In Most Demographic Categories
+• Improvement in School Readiness is Apparent In All Demographic Categories

-The overall improvements appear for many subgroups.
-For instance, the school readiness levels for African American kindergarteners improved for the Composite by two (2) percent for the composite score.
-The increase for Hispanic children was three (3) percent for the Composite and two (2) percent for Language and Literacy scores.
-The improvement among low-income children and children with disabilities was modest with one (1) for the Composite to 37 percent for each group.
-However, the composite results for English language learners increased at a greater rate than in previous years.
-The composite score for English language learners increased by eight (8) percent and by five (5) percent in the domain Language and Literacy from 26 to 31 percent.
+The overall improvements appear for all subgroups.
+For instance, the school readiness levels for African American kindergarteners improved by nine (9) percent for the composite score.
+The increase for Hispanic children was eight (8) percent for the Composite and six (6) percent in the domain of Language and Literacy.
+The improvement among low-income children and children with disabilities was significant with ten (10) and six (6) percent respectively for the Composite for each group.
+The increase for English language learners was four (4) percent for the composite and two (2) percent in the domain of Language and Literacy.

-Composite: All Domains Percentage of students fully ready
+Composite: All Domains

+Percentage of students fully ready

-\LEP is limited English proficiency. \\FARM is Free and Reduced-price Meals.
+\ LEP is limited English proficiency \\ FARM is Free and Reduced-price Meals.

-• Relationship of School Readiness and Prior Early Care Experiences
+Relationship of School Readiness and Prior Early Care Experiences

 Each year, local school systems collect information of where children received their early care and education one year prior to kindergarten.
-The co-called Prior Care categories reflect children who were exclusively enrolled in on of the following early childhood programs: childcare centers, Head Start, non-public nursery, family child care, or public school prekindergarten.
-In addition, the report includes information about children who were not enrolled in state regulated programs but either stayed home or had informal care by a relative or next-to-kin.
+The Prior Care categories reflect children who were exclusively enrolled in one of the following early childhood programs: childcare centers, Head Start, non-public nursery, family child care, or public school prekindergarten.
+In addition, the report includes information about children who were not enrolled in state regulated programs but either stayed home or had informal care by a relative or other care giver.
 Each category represents different demographic groups of children.
-For instance, public school prekindergarten and Head Start programs are for free and almost exclusively serve low-income children, while the parents of children enrolled in child care and non-public nurseries pay substantial tuition for early care and education.
+For instance, public school prekindergarten and Head Start programs are free and almost exclusively serve low-income children, while the parents of children enrolled in child care and non-public nurseries pay substantial tuition for early care and education.

 This year's cohort of children who have been enrolled in most of the early care and education programs improved over last year's group of children.
-For instance, the composite scores for prekindergarten and Head Start children improved by three (3) and two (2) percent respectively.
-Children who attended child care centers and family child care had better composite scores (i.e., four (4) and five (5) percent, respectively) than the entering kindergarteners from last year.
-Children who spent their year prior to kindergarten at home or with a relative (i.e., informal care) did not as well as their peers from last year.
-The Home/Informal group dropped from 51 to 47 percent.
-A more in-depth report on the relationship between the school readiness results and prior early care experiences, including the results for children from multiple settings, will be released in May 2006.
+For instance, the composite scores for prekindergarten and Head Start children improved by seven (7) and nine (9) percent respectively.
+Children who attended child care centers and family child care had better composite scores (i.e., six (6) and six (6) percent, respectively) than the entering kindergarteners from last year.
+A more in-depth report on the relationship between the school readiness results and prior early care experiences, including the results for children from multiple settings, will be released in May 2007.

-Availability of the 2005-06 School Readiness Information Report Data on the Web Site
+Availability of the 2006-07 School Readiness Information Report Data on the Web Site